Outpatient Behavioral Health Care

 - Children’s therapy to addresses emotional, psychological and medical issues is offered in partnership with the Cone Health Developmental and Psychological Center.

-- Dialectical and behavioral therapy group to manage borderline personality disorder.
+- Dialectical skills and cognitive behavioral therapy group to manage borderline personality disorder.

 - Veterans’ therapy to treat post-traumatic stress disorder (PTSD) and other conditions.